 Purpose of the express termination clause

 To avoid any uncertainty deriving from this provision, the contracting parties can agree on the inclusion of an express termination clause.
-By doing so they are able to set out in advance in which case non-performance of a specified obligation will certainly lead to the termination of the agreement.
+By doing so they are able to set out in advance in which case non-performance of a specified obligation will certainly lead to the termination of the agreement (check out also Termination of Lease Agreements in Italy).
 The judge is therefore unable to decide upon the importance of the non-performance, even at a party’s request.

 Requirements under Italian law